 Hitzfeld left Grasshoppers three years later for Borussia Dortmund and a career that saw him become one of only five managers to win the European Cup with two different clubs.

-Nakhid spent four seasons with Grasshoppers and also played professionally in Europe with Waregem (Belgium), PAOK (Greece) and Malmö FF (Sweden).
+Nakhid spent two full seasons with Grasshoppers and also played professionally in Europe with Waregem (Belgium), PAOK (Greece) and Malmö FF (Sweden).
 It was a rarity then for European teams to use central midfielders from the developing world.

 “I didn’t accept the status quo,” he said.
 “I was told many times over when I first came to Grasshoppers that I was coming from a region without a serious culture of football.
 They felt we didn’t have the tactical and mental acumen to run the show…